artistkaransaini/bitbox/README.md

 That last case is important.

 The result has **two bits**.
-One bit stays in the current position, and the other bit moves to the next position.

-Instead of treating this as one result, the circuit separates the job:
+One bit stays in the current position, and the other bit moves to the next position. and instead of treating this as one result, the circuit separates the task so..

-* One gate decides the bit that stays
+* NAND gate and OR gate decides the bit that stays
-* One gate checks if an extra bit needs to move forward

-This is why a Half Adder uses:

-* XOR gate for the main output bit
+* AND gate gives us the output
-* AND gate to detect when both inputs are `1`

-### Full Adder
+### n bit adder

 ![IMG-20251224-WA0005~2](https://github.com/user-attachments/assets/a56e4141-47dd-4a51-9bad-8b3882a05a9c)

-A Full Adder is used when addition is already in progress.

-At this point, there may already be **an extra bit coming in** from the previous position.

-So a Full Adder adds:

-* The two current bits
-* The incoming extra bit

-Instead of adding all three at once, the circuit breaks it into simple steps:

-1. Add the two main bits
-2. Add the incoming bit to that result
-3. Check if any step produces an extra bit

-Different gates handle each of these checks, and the results are combined carefully.

-This is what allows addition to continue smoothly across many bit positions.

-### Hexabit
+this is a Nth bit adder. the black box that you see is nothing but the same combination of NAND gate, AND gate and OR gate. this n bit adder takes the inputs x and y and the output is then later fed into another 1 bit adder thats adds the output from the first one.

+sooo when these steps are repeated n times we get an nth bit adder.

+### HEXABIT (what i am gonna build)

-A hexabit is built by **repeating the same idea of a full adder again and again**(the more bits thee wishes to add the more times you gotta repeat it).
+A hexabit is built by **repeating the same idea of a 1 bit adder (full adder) again and again** when its done 16 times we get a hexabit (the more bits thy wishes to add the more times you gotta repeat it).

 * The first position starts the addition
 * Each next position waits for the extra bit from the previous one